Fall Money Tips: 39 Clever Ways to Save Big Now

 3. Get your HVAC serviced

-You might pay $100 to $200 to have your HVAC cleaned in the fall.
-But that’s worth it in winter because the system doesn’t have to work overtime (which drives up your heating bill.)
+It typically costs anywhere from $75 to $200 to have your HVAC serviced professionally.
+But that’s worth it in winter because the system doesn’t have to work overtime, so you can save money on energy bills.

 If you can’t afford to pay to get your HVAC cleaned, you can still invest in some quality air filters.